Mission, Vision, & Core Values

 In the proverbial Village, all community members work together to take care of young children through shared time, resources, and responsibility.

-Our Vision
+Vision

 Families are connected, strong and resilient, easily engaging with their community, knowing the Village is there for them.

-Our Values
+Core Values

 It Takes a Village would like to share how we have been discussing both the current climate of protests, police violence, and the Black Lives Matter movement, as well as this country’s long history of racism and oppression against our Black and Brown neighbors.
 As a human service agency, we have a responsibility to address institutional barriers in our society and actively work to combat racism and inequality.
 This work requires acknowledging and understanding our own blind spots when it comes to systemic and structural racism and privilege.
 It is imperative that our volunteers, staff, and leadership are educated about how our Black and Brown families move through the world, their unique struggles, and how our words and actions, intentional or not, affect their health and safety.
 We commit to being good allies and to ensure that EVERY family that wants support can access it, and that EVERY family feels welcome in their Village.
 We vow to do better, to be not only inclusive, but actively anti-racist.
 We are grateful for the resources available to us to educate ourselves, as well as for all members of the community who are willing to join us in honest conversations.